lonelyprogrammer007/clase-4-acelerati-data-bases/pgTAP_documentation.md

 pg_prove -d your_database_name -U your_username -f my_tests.sql
 ```

-- `-d`: The name of your database.
+- `-d`: The name of your database..
 - `-U`: The username to connect with.
 - `-f`: The test file to run.